 If you have a sweet tooth, you may have read studies talking about the health benefits associated with eating moderate amounts of chocolate.
 But our research has found a potential health risk in popular chocolate products that’s been flying under the radar – many chocolates contain toxic metals like lead and cadmium.

 As You Sow has conducted independent laboratory testing of over 120 chocolate products for lead and cadmium.
-We found that 96 of the 127 chocolate products contain lead and/or cadmium above the safe harbor threshold of California’s Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65).
-Based on these results, we have filed notices with over 20 companies, including Trader Joe’s, Hershey’s, Mondelēz, Lindt, Whole Foods, Kroger, Godiva, See’s Candies, Mars, Theo Chocolate, Equal Exchange, Ghirardelli, and Chocolove, for failing to provide the legally required warning to consumers that their chocolate products contain cadmium or lead, or both.
+Based on the results of our testing, which found 96 of the 127 chocolate products contain lead and/or cadmium, we filed legal notices with over 20 companies, including Trader Joe’s, Hershey’s, Mondelēz, Lindt, Whole Foods, Kroger, Godiva, See’s Candies, Mars, Theo Chocolate, Equal Exchange, Ghirardelli, and Chocolove, for failing to warn consumers that their chocolate products contain cadmium or lead, or both.

 No level of lead is safe for children.
 Lead exposure has been a significant public health issue for decades.
 Lead is linked to a variety of neurological impairments, including learning disabilities, seizures, and a lower IQ.
 Developing fetuses and children are especially vulnerable to lead exposure because their brains are in critical growth and development stages.

 “As underscored by the Flint disaster, humans have contaminated our environment with lead, and now we must do everything in our power to protect ourselves and our children, who are the most vulnerable of us, from every possible exposure,” said Sean Palfrey, MD, a pediatrician and Professor of Pediatrics and Public Health at Boston University School of Medicine.
 “Young children and pregnant women especially should avoid exposure to lead.”